Lavender is one of the most low-maintenance plants you can grow, and one of the most beneficial, too. I’d grow an entire yard of it if I could!

 Lavender is a Low-Maintenance Perennial

-If you think your garden design could benefit from this low-maintenance perennial, you’re probably right.
-This beauty will come back to your garden every year, for about 3-5 years.
+If you think your garden landscape could benefit from this low-maintenance perennial, you’re probably right.
+And this beauty will come back to your garden every year, for about 3-5 years, so it’s a great investment.

 Before you make any plant purchases, however, I want to remind you to always choose plants that thrive in your plant hardiness zone.
 (If you don’t know what zone you live in, you can check that here).